rohit12crj/Study-Notes/Linux-Shell-Scripting/notes.md

 | Performance     | Slower for large rule sets | Faster              |
 | Syntax          | Complex                    | Simpler             |
 | Data structures | Basic lists                | Efficient sets/maps |

 ---
-✅ What is the difference between netstat and ss?
-- ss is faster and modern
-- netstat is older and deprecated

----
 ✅ explain the full Linux packet flow (PREROUTING → INPUT → FORWARD → OUTPUT → POSTROUTING) in Netfilter framework ?